 Even though short naps are developmentally normal for young babies, you can still work with them to set a healthy sleep foundation that sets the stage for a smooth transition to long naps once your baby is ready.

 2. Is My Baby’s Wake Time Right?
 Is He Staying Awake Too Long?

 Often, it can take several weeks to figure out your baby’s sleepy signs.
 When you do see them, you want to get him down for a nap ASAP.You’ll figure out your baby’s cues with practice and time.
-Early cues can be a distant look, looking away from you, the eyebrows becoming red.
+Early cues can be a distant look, looking away from you, or becoming quiet.
 These say “I’m getting ready for a nap”.
 The cues that say “nap now, please” include yawning, light fussing, and rubbing the eyes or pulling on the ears.
-By the time your baby starts all out wailing, he is overtired and is telling you “I’m overtired and can’t easily calm down”.
+By the time your baby starts all out wailing, he is overtired and is telling you “I’m overtired and need help to calm down and fall asleep”.

 Do you know what?
 You will keep your baby up too long on occasion, that’s a guarantee.
 We’ve all done it.
 It is not the end of the world when it happens!
 Just soothe your baby best you can, help him fall asleep, and try again next nap time.
-In the early months, their wake times are so short that it is tricky to stick to them.
+In the early months, their wake times are so short that it is tricky to stick to them each and every time.
 Even for older babies, it can slip by before you realize it.
 Just do your best and remember you always get another chance next time.